brimdata/zed/zst/README.md

 This reassembly zng stream encodes 2*N+1 zng records, where N is equal to the number of top-level zng record types that are present in the encoded input.
-To simply terminology, we call a top-level zng record type a "schema", e.g., there are N unique schemas encoded in the zst object.
+To simplify terminology, we call a top-level zng record type a "schema", e.g., there are N unique schemas encoded in the zst object.

 Each of these N schemas gets defined as a record value, comprised